I Tried Ganja Yoga & Here's What Happened

 2. My senses were heightened.

 Once the sequence starts I normally tune out noises and sounds around me because I'm laser-focused on asana.
 This was not true after imbibing!
 The scent of the candle, the sound of the music, and the brisk draft coming in through the window were strong enough to easily distract, but they became a part of my flow instead.
-This was really nice until my husband walked in the front door with our dinner, which smelled incredible and startled the living daylights out of me.

 3. The music (or silence) really mattered.